apalomino-edgebrain/er_vision_pipeline/INSTALL.md

 ## libigl Installation

-LibIGl is a geometric processing library that enables point cloud analysis and
+LibIGl is a geometric processing library that enables point cloud analysis.

+If you compile on ARM, there is an error about msse2.
+Not really important to fully install the library, since everything is header based you only have to get it setup with the cmake.

 ```
 cd libs/libigl/
 mkdir build